WickedGhost/avinor-flight-card/README.md

 npm run build
 ```

-The bundled file is written to `dist/avinor-flight-card.js`, which is the artifact consumed by HACS.
+The bundled file is written to `dist/avinor-flight-card.js`, which is uploaded as `avinor-flight-card.js` in each GitHub release for HACS.

 ## Configuration